The Magic Flute: Scene 2: A room in Sarastro's palace

-Pamina is dragged in by Sarastro's slaves, apparently having tried to escape.
-Monostatos, a blackamoor and chief of the slaves, orders the slaves to chain her and leave him alone with her.
+Pamina is dragged in by Sarastro's slaves, having tried to escape.
+Monostatos, a blackamoor and chief of the slaves, orders them to chain her and leave her alone with him.
 Papageno, sent ahead by Tamino to help find Pamina, enters (Trio: "Du feines Täubchen, nur herein!" / Just come in, you fine little dove!).
-Monostatos and Papageno are each terrified by the other's strange appearance and both flee.
+Monostatos and Papageno are each terrified by the other's strange appearance and both flee, each thinking the other is the devil.
 Papageno returns and announces to Pamina that her mother has sent Tamino to save her.
 Pamina rejoices to hear that Tamino is in love with her.
 She offers sympathy and hope to Papageno, who longs for a wife.
-Together they reflect on the joys and sacred duties of marital love (duet: "Bei Männern welche Liebe fühlen" / In men, who feel love).
+Together they reflect on the joys and sacred value of marital love (duet: "Bei Männern welche Liebe fühlen" / In men, who feel love).